-(c) Voting Members: There shall be 7 eligible voters each year for determining the final award: the Academics Committee Chair, the President, the Ombudsperson, the Development Committee Chair and the most recent three honorees willing to assist who are not already impaneled; the Academics Committee Chair shall serve as the organizer annually.
+(c) Voting Members: The voting members shall consist of the previous award winners who have participated in the previous two Neal Smith Award elections, the Academics Committee chair, and two Board Member appointments made by the President.
+There shall be 7 eligible voters each year for determining the final award: the Academics Committee Chair, the President, the Ombudsperson, the Development Committee Chair and the most recent three honorees willing to assist who are not already impaneled; the Academics Committee Chair shall serve as the organizer annually.

 (d) Process: The voting members shall use Rank Choice voting until a winner is determined with majority support.
-The voting members may at their discretion solicit additional input from the community, including past award recipients.
+At their discretion, The voting members may at their discretion solicit additional input from the community, including past award recipients.
 The award shall be announced no later than the conclusion of the annual National Championship Tournament.